HamimBhai742/Luxery-Real-Estate/front-end/README.md

 - Smooth animations and transitions
 - Parallax scrolling effects
 - Responsive design for all devices
-- Dark theme with gradient accents
+- Dark theme with linear accents

 ### 🏠 Property Management
 - Browse luxury properties with detailed information